Sample Human Resources Letters

 Use these letters to make job offers, thank rejected job candidates, resign from your job, review resume cover letters, say thank you, and provide effective employee recognition.
 These are sample HR letters that cover many of the contingencies you encounter in your HR practice.

 The use of HR letters is an excellent opportunity to let employees know that you care.
 Any employee recognition, reward, or award is made more powerful and effective when it is accompanied by an HR letter that puts in writing the reason for the recognition.
+The impact of the recognition is significantly enhanced

 They help you foster relationships with your candidates and colleagues.
 They help you find a new job or a qualified candidate for your company job opening.
 No end exists for the uses you can make of well-written, effective HR letters.
 Use the following samples to your best advantage.